Roy Fox: War and post-war years

 The Roy Fox band disbanded in 1938, and Fox moved to Australia, where he led the Jay Whidden Orchestra.
 Upon the outbreak of the Second World War, with his British passport taken away, he had no choice but to return to his native America, rather than go back to Britain.
 In New York, he went into a residency at the La Martinique, from which he broadcast weekly.
 He then moved to a new club, the Riobamba, on 57th Street, at which the floor show included a young Frank Sinatra, who was making his solo nightclub debut, and told Fox that he was the worst conductor he had ever worked with.
 Fox told him off, but they became good friends.
 He then went to the Savoy-Plaza Hotel, a venue popular with high society, which was opposite Central Park.

-He led a band back in Britain from 1946 to 1947, with appearances at the Isle of Man and London's Potomac Club.
+He led a band back in Britain from 1946 to 1947, with appearances at the Isle of Man, London's Potomac Club and The Coronation Ballroom in Ramsgate.
 He also briefly resumed recording in this period, returning to his old label, Decca, with whom he released several more 78s.
 Fox went into semi-retirement after 1952, when he opened his own booking agency.
 His autobiography, Hollywood, Mayfair, and All That Jazz (1975) is still in print.